-- A creative pitch for the series in a maximum of two pages, with a complete synopsis of the series, story arc over the season, a typical episode format and outline, etc.
+- A creative pitch for the series in a maximum of two pages, including a complete synopsis of the series, story arc over the season, a typical episode format and outline, etc.

-- A pitch video of up to 60 seconds in length describing who you are, your web series idea, and why the web series will matter to family and friends providing care to their loved ones.
+- A pitch video of up to 60 seconds in length describing who you are, your web series idea, and why the web series will matter to individuals providing care to their loved ones.

-Applicants will receive a funding decision in the week of October 29, 2018.
-Successful Applicants will have roughly 7 to 9 weeks within which to deliver the pilot episode and an application for production financing.
+Applicants will receive a funding decision in the week of March 16, 2020.
+Successful Applicants will have roughly 8 weeks within which to deliver the pilot episode and an application for production financing.

 6. Production funding